Noam Gagnon / Vision Impure

 www.visionimpure.org

-Lighting Designer: James Proudfoot
+Lighting Design and Concept: James Proudfoot

 James Proudfoot is a lighting designer based in Vancouver, Canada.
 He is originally from Edinburgh, Scotland, where he received his initial theatre training.
 Self-taught in the realm of dance lighting, he has contributed designs to many artists and companies over the past 25 years.
 James is grateful to live and work on the unceded territories of the xwməθkwəyə̓ ə̓ m (Musqueam),Sḵwxw̱ w̱ ú7mesh(Squamish)and Selí̓ í̓ lw̓ w̓ itulh (Tsleil-Waututh) Nations.